near/docs/docs/concepts/nodes.md

 <blockquote class="warning">
 <strong>Note</strong><br><br>

 Non-block producing nodes still validate every block and are very important to the network.
-This network of nodes that view all transactions taking place, help us to be certain that the chain is correct and no invalid state transitions / forks are taking place.
+This network of nodes, that view all transactions taking place, help us to be certain that the chain is correct and no invalid state transitions / forks are occurring.

 </blockquote>